sbalmt/xcheme/documents/references.md

 # XCHEME - References

-References can be very useful to avoid duplicating your code, in other words, instead of writing everything a lot of times, you should use references.
-XCHEME has are some rules for referencing directives and map entries, let's see down below how to manage them.
+References are very useful to avoid duplicating the source code, so, instead of writing everything a lot of times, just create aliases and then, reference it everywhere...
+However, references has some rules for directives and map entries, let's see down below how to work with them.

 ## Directive references

-As seen in the [directives](./directives.md) section, there are some notes to consider when writing your parser, the directive order implies in the parsing behavior, and for that reason a _token_ directive can't reference a _node_ directive for example...
-So, for avoiding any mistake let's take a look at the directive reference rules.
+As seen in the [directives](./directives.md) section, there are some remarks to consider when writing your parser, the directive order implies in the parsing behavior, and for that reason a _token_ directive can't reference a _node_ directive an vice versa...
+So, to avoid any mistake, let's take a look at the directive reference rules.

 #### Token directives

-The _token_ directive can only have references to another _token_ or _alias token_ directive, as the _token_ directive performs in the lexer step, there's no way to reference _node_ directives here.
+The _token_ directive can only have references from another _token_ or _alias token_ directive, as the _token_ directive performs in the lexer step, there's no way to reference _node_ directives here.

 | Directive | Reference   | Behavior  | Example                       |
 | --------- | ----------- | --------- | ----------------------------- |